Subscribe to the blog and get the inside scoop!

 Why would a business use daigou in the first place?

 I’ve taken a pretty in-depth look into daigou, or grey channels, previously but the basic gist is this – for a long time, daigou have really been the only way for a Kiwi business (and other businesses across the world) to break into China.

 Building a brand in China is HARD.
-To use their search channels, social media, e-commerce platforms, and other marketing channels, you need an ICP (Internet Content Provider) licence, a national ID, and a local address, not to mention the countless other hoops there are to jump through, like utilising Chinese payment methods.
+To use their search channels, social media, e-commerce platforms, and other marketing channels, you need an ICP (Internet Content Provider) license, a national ID, and a local address, not to mention the countless other hoops there are to jump through, like utilizing Chinese payment methods.

 This can take a long time, and cost you plenty – without any guarantee of success out the other end.

 Daigou, on the other hand, can seem pretty appealing – they’re a quick way into the market, with instant customers waiting for you on the other side.

 And while there are some pretty big downsides that, to me, don’t make daigou worth it, up until now they’ve basically been the only way for a Western business to get into China.

 The other thing to consider is that, although daigou are inherently ‘grey’ and sit on the cusp of legal and not legal, it can feel to many like they’re not in fact trading in China so the justification is easy.